dhruv-ahuja/dhruv-ahuja.github.io/content/posts/emighty_have_fallen.md

 And so, this elder cousin to the hyphen—whose name I would not learn for years to come—became an obsession.

-## Digression: the imitation game
+## The imitation game

-I learnt the craft of writing primarily by reading voraciously, attempting to mentally capture a _frame of reference_ for the passages I found elegant, and then to recreate that feel in the writing I did for my homework, assignments, and the occasional short story or diary entry.<br />
+I learnt the craft of writing primarily by reading voraciously, attempting to mentally capture a _frame of reference_ for the passages I found elegant, and then recreating that feel in my homework, assignments, and the occasional short story or diary entry.<br />
 This practice yielded some recognition and helped me win a few writing competitions in school—most notably a rank of around 1150 in an International English Olympiad when I was 15.

-All I did then, and what I still attempt to do in my day job, is to emulate the authors of the bodies of work that I admire.
-Nowadays, that reading material is largely made up of complex technical blogs.
+All I did then—and what I still attempt to do in my day job today—is emulate the authors I admire.
+Nowadays, my reading material largely consists of technical blogs or documentation material.<br />
 The practice of absorbing and replicating the rhythm of good technical writing is serving me well.
-At least, that’s what I like to think.<br />
-I certainly cannot replicate James Clavell’s rich, detailed prose that floats across entire chapters.
-As a saving grace, I am able to imitate that alabaster-esque language for my internal monologue.
+I certainly cannot replicate James Clavell's rich, detailed prose that flows effortlessly across entire chapters, making you want to be a part of the world he cast so vividly.
+I have reread the ending of [Shogun](https://www.goodreads.com/book/show/52382796-sh-gun) twice within a year of finishing the novel, and what I wouldn't give to forget the narrative to be able to go and experience it afresh.<br />
+However, as a saving grace, I can at least imitate that sublime language for my internal monologues.

 Yet, this very essay is an anomaly.
-Despite this section—for the most part—encapsulating my self-congratulatory nostalgia, I have not undertaken a written, reflective commentary like this in ages.
-The last time I wrote something along these lines—and not stopped at merely thinking of things—would have been at least two or three years ago, added to the pages of a personal diary I maintained briefly.<br />
+I have not undertaken a written, reflective commentary like this in ages.
+The last time I wrote something along these lines—rather than merely thinking it—was two or three years ago in a briefly maintained personal diary.
+Here, I am not trying to optimize for readability scores or technical precision.<br />
-Here, I am not trying to optimize for readability scores or technical precision; I am mostly trying to let the words—and as is apparent, the em dashes—flow as they come (with intense revising, of course; I am not fooling anyone).<br />
+I am mostly trying to let the words—and as is apparent, the em dashes—flow exactly as they come (with intense revising, of course; I am not fooling anyone).
-In fact, I had this title for this blog in mind for weeks now, before finally committing to writing it out.

 ## C for comma, and compromise

 To clarify, I have been purposefully liberal with my usage of the em dash in this piece—where else would I use it with carefree abandon if not here?
-I primarily use the em dash to “expand” a topic, injecting additional context into the current _narrative thread_.
+I primarily use it to “expand” a topic, injecting sudden, additional context into the current _narrative thread_.

-In most instances now, for my technical blogs, I sprinkle it in once or twice at the maximum.
-It typically appears in the second half, by which point the reader is (hopefully) invested enough, and cognizant of the fact that the content is not AI-generated.
-I do, however, use AI for content review and validating logical correctness.
+But for my technical blogs today, I have to be cautious in how I use it.
+I flatten my sentences, relying on the unassuming comma to do the heavy lifting.
+I typically begin sprinkling em dashes throughout my text only after the initial few paragraphs, by which point the reader is (hopefully) invested enough, and fully convinced that a human actually wrote the piece, and not a bot.

+To be clear, this isn't a rejection of the technology itself.
+I actively rely on AI for content review, validating logical correctness, and automating scoped changes to content that I am taking stewardship of.
+Not doing so would mean losing out on a tool that is exceedingly beneficial when engaged with productively.

-And so, for me now—a professional who must write, articulate, and attempt to perform in the public sphere while representing my organization in a clear, unambiguous voice—**the (em)ighty have fallen**.
+And so, for me now—as someone whose primary goal is to share knowledge clearly and build trust without distraction—**the (em)ighty have fallen**.
 The landscape of writing has shifted, the algorithms have claimed my favourite punctuation mark, and there is little I can do about it.